frederikmoellers/xtables-monitor/README.md

 Use the `-a` command line switch.

 ## How to react to IP address changes
-For the moment, you have to install hooks in `/etc/network/if-*.d` or call the execuable yourself.
+For the moment, you have to install hooks in `/etc/network/if-*.d` manually or call the execuable yourself.
+In a future version, `xtables-monitor` may be able to react to IP address changes automatically.

 ## Example
 ``` bash